webplatform/docs/concepts/mobile_web/mobile_web/index.md

 === Screen size/resolution ===

-For those of you too young to remember, there was a time when you would visit a Web site and they would have a small disclaimer along the lines of Best viewed in Netscape Navigator at 640x480.
+For those of you too young to remember, there was a time when you would visit a website and they would have a small disclaimer along the lines of Best viewed in Netscape Navigator at 640x480.
 You couldn't guarantee the higher resolutions we take for granted today.
 On mobile devices, screen resolutions still vary greatly, and this doesn't look as if it will change any time soon.

-When constructing a mobile version of your Web site, how can you be sure that your design will work across the different screen resolutions and dimensions?
+When constructing a mobile version of your website, how can you be sure that your design will work across the different screen resolutions and dimensions?
 The simplest strategy is to keep your layout as simple and fluid as possible.
 The ultimate ideal is to keep your page contents all in a single column stacked on top of each other, so no matter how wide or skinny the screen resolution is, the information simply wraps.
 You will need to test how well your design works with and without CSS and JavaScript.

 Using CSS media queries, JavaScript or the <code>viewport</code> meta tag, it is possible to send some CSS targeted specifically to mobile devices without any server-side coding.
 You will learn more about these later on in this series of articles.